-The Sousa Tribute Band is the only professional civil wind band in Europe specialised in performing the music of John Philip Sousa (1854-1932), known as ‘The March King’.
-The repertoire of this world renowned composer exists of 136 Marches for military and civilian use, 11 Operettas, several works for orchestra (Suites & Tone Poems), and Dances.
+The Sousa Tribute Band is the only professional civil wind band in Europe specializing in performing John Philip Sousa's music (1854-1932), known as ‘The March King.’
+The repertoire of this world-renowned composer consists of 136 Marches for military and civilian use, 11 Operettas, several works for orchestra (Suites & Tone Poems), and Dances.

 Sousa was the first composer of classical music born in the USA.
 His father was born in Spain and his mother in Germany.
 During his lifetime, Sousa was the most popular and succesful American musician.
 The sousaphone is named after him.